Ice Box (song): Music video

 The video starts off with Omarion sitting at a table alone, with flashes of the video.
 The camera digitally goes inside of Omarion's body and stops to show his beating heart frigid cold.
 The icy blue heart represents the loneliness Omarion was feeling and also a sense of his pain.
 The metaphor illustrates Omarion's heart "trapped in an Ice Box".
 The camera zooms out of his body and the music begins.
 Omarion's girlfriend, played by Solange Knowles, appears sitting opposite him at the table.
 Throughout his video, his girlfriend will appear, disappear, and then reappear.
 The video is then taken into a forest like setting, where Omarion chases his girlfriend around.
 Scenes cut to Omarion dancing along with male backup dancers, (Choreography completed by Roland Tabor and Blake Anthony).
 The video ends with Omarion down on his knees after saying "...I'm tired of fighting", and Timbaland rides up in a Phantom and opens the door to let Omarion in.
 Omarion then puts on a pair of sunglasses and looks at Timbaland who taps the girl on the shoulder before they drive away.

 Charts

 "Ice Box" is Omarion's most successful single as a solo artist in the United States, as well as his first solo single to chart within the top 20 on the Billboard Hot 100.
 It has been certified gold in the US as of July 2007.
-In the United Kingdom, "Ice Box" became Omarion's biggest hit, charting at number 14, becoming his first top-20 hit there.
+In the United Kingdom, "Ice Box" became Omarion's biggest hit, charting at number 14, becoming his first top-20 single there.